vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 The problem?
 It didn’t work.

 In education, we have our own “bloodletting” practices—methods that are widely used but have little to no evidence:
-Learning styles – No scientific basis, yet schools still test students for their “learning type.”
+* Learning styles – No scientific basis, yet schools still test students for their “learning type”[^pashler2008].
-Brain training games – Marketed as IQ boosters, but studies show minimal impact.
+* Brain training games – Marketed as IQ boosters, but studies show minimal impact[^simons2016].
-Right-brain vs. left-brain learning – A complete myth, yet still in teaching materials.
+* Right-brain vs. left-brain learning – A complete myth, yet still in teaching materials[^nielsen2013].
-Discovery learning (where students explore concepts with minimal guidance) over direct instruction – Sounds appealing, but research favors structured teaching.
+* Discovery learning (where students explore concepts with minimal guidance) over direct instruction – sounds appealing, but research favors structured teaching[^alfieri2011].

 So why do they persist?